dragonfly-science/flui/README.md

 Here you can set the kmer sizes, and the number of workers, and some UI colour options.
 See the GitHub repository for an [example file][config].
 Some settings can also be set on the command line (use `flui --help` to see these).
-The settings are shown in the UI (on the bottom right).
+The settings are shown in the UI on the bottom right.

 ## How does it work?